 This competition can help improve the students’ math grades because they can apply problem-solving strategies learnt during the training to their daily school mathematics.

-The eligibility criteria for participating in SASMO may vary slightly from year to year and are subject to the regulations set by the organizing committee.
-However, for the SASMO 2024 Exam, typically, it is open to students in Primary 1 to 6, Secondary 1 to 4, and Junior College 1 to 2 (Grade 1 to 11/12) from international schools.
+The qualifying criteria for entry into SASMO can slightly change from one year to another and are determined by the rules set by the organizing committee.
+But in the SASMO 2025 Exam there is no news until now regarding the changes but according to the current criteria, it is available for students in Primary 1 to 6, Secondary 1 to 4, and Junior College 1 to 2 (Grades 1 to 11/12) from international schools.
 Please note that specific eligibility requirements may be subject to change, and it is advisable to refer to the official SASMO website.

 Students have two options for participating in the examination: they can choose to register individually or through their respective schools.